rupalirajput2597/beer_barrel_app/README.md

 - **cached_network_image**: package in Flutter provides efficient caching and loading of network images, allowing you to display images from the internet with improved performance and reduced network requests.

-- **flutter_secure_storage**: package that provides a secure and persistent way to store sensitive data, such as authentication tokens or encryption keys, on a device.
+- **flutter_secure_storage**: package that provides a secure and persistent way to store sensitive data on a device( in our case storing logged in user data).

 - **flutter_login_facebook**: package is a Flutter plugin that provides login and authentication functionality using Facebook's login system.
 It allows users to log in to Flutter app using their Facebook credentials.